kherge-archive/lib-phar/README.md

 - `addFromString()`
 - `buildFromDirectory()`
 - `buildFromIterator()`
+- `setStub()`

-Truth be told, they both have the exact same end result as their `Phar` counterparts.
+Truth be told, they have the exact same end result as their `Phar` counterparts.
 The difference being that each method can be observed, and the arguments passed to each method can be altered before the actual action (adding an empty directory, adding a file from disk, etc) is performed.
 The simplest example is performing a search and replace to all content added using the `addFromString()` method.

 #### Observing an Action